willbprog127/spiritvnc-fltk-no-libssh2/README.md

 * **Connection name**: The unique name you enter to recognize this connection in the list
 * **Connection group**: Use the same group name for all computers in one location (Home, Office, Customer1, etc)
 * **Remote address**: The IPv4 address of the remote VNC or VNC-over-SSH server (IPv6 not supported by libvncclient yet https://github.com/LibVNC/libvncserver/issues/436)
-* **F12 macro**: Use F12 when viewing a remote server to send this text, such as frequently-used phrases, passwords, etc
+* **F12 macro**: Press F12 when viewing a remote server to send this text, such as frequently-used phrases, passwords, etc
 * **VNC**: This connection connects directly to a VNC server
 * **VNC through SSH**: This connection connects to a VNC server through SSH port forwarding
 * **VNC port**: The port that the remote VNC server is listening on